centreon/centreon-documentation/versioned_docs/version-24.04/alerts-notifications/notif-config-for-teams.md

  centreon -u ‘<adminuser>’ -p ‘<password>’ -i /tmp/clapi-teams.import
  ```

-> Depending on what you want to do, you can assign this Contact to a Group or link it with one or several resources and get notifications in your channel.
+4. The file will create the **Microsoft-Teams-Consulting-Channel** contact.
+Use this contact at the [Configuring notifications](../alerts-notifications/notif-configuration.md) step so that you can receive notifications in your Teams channel.